The day trading vs gambling comparison is often made by people who misunderstand the fundamental nature of the two activities.

 Gamblers have a much harder time making money, no matter the game’s outcome.
 Gambling is designed to offer few opportunities to win against many opportunities to lose.

-Short-term traders study market volatility and have the most opportunities to make money, regardless of which direction the price of an asset moves.
-Technical analysis and pattern recognition help short-term traders capitalize on these movements and exit the trade before a reversal happens.
+Day traders study market volatility and have the most opportunities to make money, regardless of which direction the price of an asset moves.
+Technical analysis and pattern recognition help day traders capitalize on these movements and exit the trade before a reversal happens.

-In other words, traders are encouraged to use every tool and legal advantage they can to increase the likelihood of a profitable trade.
-Gamblers have to stick with luck.
+In other words, traders are encouraged to use every tool and legal advantage they can to increase the likelihood of a profitable trade, especially once you mix in computer monitored trading alerts.
+Gamblers have nothing but luck.

 7. Risk Management